smallkirby/mdbook-codename/example/chapter_1.md

 }
 ```

-If the filename does not contain a extension, the language is not detected:
+If the filename does not contain a extension, it is regarded both as a filename and a language:

 ```c
 void hello(void) {